ampatspell/swoof/README.md

 - [ ] diff doc onSnapshot changes + state and do writable.set(this) only if there are changes present
 - [ ] collect query onSnapshot changes and notify only if something has changed
 - [x] move observing to stores, add models
+- [x] bare bones model and models with nested models support